Disney's Investor Day previews new additions to 'Hocus Pocus,' 'Lion King,' 'Toy Story,' 'Enchanted' universes

 - "Iwájú," a sci-fi series created with Pan-African entertainment company Kugali, coming to Disney+ in 2022

-- "Encanto," a feature film set in Colombia about a "magical family [that lives] in a magical home" coming this fall
+- "Encanto," a feature film set in Colombia about a "magical family [that lives] in a magical home" coming fall 2021

 - Pixar Popcorn, a collection of shorts starring Pixar characters, coming to Disney+ in January